qollomcbizzy/pigdice/readme.md

 It is a game that gives the two users to play against each other on rolling the dice
 ### PROJECT SETUP
 ####    PROJECT SPECIFICATION
  1. Create an object dice on the back-end
+ 2. Create an html for the input type and the css